 Navigating through the tree

-Summary Card: By clicking on a name, it will bring up the person’s summary card—a card that shows basic birth, death, and temple ordinance information about a person.
+- Summary Card: You can access this by clicking on a name.
+It will bring up the person’s summary card—a card that shows basic birth and death information about a person.

 Adding People to Your Pedigree

-If your search comes up with no matches, you will need to add that individual’s information into the family tree database.
+- Add New Person: If your search comes up with no matches, you will need to add that individual’s information into the family tree database.

-○ Type in the information about the individual that is asked for and select “Continue.”
+- type in the information about the individual that is asked for and select “Continue.”

 This menu allows you to see what has recently been changed on an individual’s page.
 This is also where you would come to reverse incorrect changes you or another person made.